 For example, in Agriculture (AGR01), we may exclude all papers with more than 20 co-authoring institutions resulting in 1140 papers and accounting for 0.1% of that subject overall.
 This may differ from Anthropology (ANT01) where the affiliation cap is only 11 co-authoring institutions and only 62 papers, but results in the same 0.1% exclusion rule.

-To view the current affiliation caps by subject, please click here.
+Please find the link to the current affiliation caps by subject in the bottom of this page.
 This year it represented around 1.41% of the database and prevents highly cited material produced by very large research groups conferring too much credit on institutions who have only contributed in very small part to the work.
 Whilst often high-profile and important research, these papers cause distortion for a university that may not be especially research-active otherwise.

 2. Paper-type exclusions.
 See here.